Spring Profiles and @Profile

 }

-.
+However, we should consider what would happen if there is no active profile at all.
 With our code above, the absence of an active profile would prevent the application context from being created.
-This would result in an IllegalArgumentException
+This would result in an IllegalArgumentException owing to the missing placeholder for injecting into the variable.

-In order to avoid this, we can define a default value
+In order to avoid this, we can define a default value:

 @Value("${spring.profiles.active:}")